Company Profile

 When did you know that you were an entrepreneur?

-While in corporate I was given an opportunity to meet clients and recommend solutions.
+While in corporate I was allowed to meet clients and recommend solutions.
 It was at that point that I felt I needed to do that for myself, instead of representing someone else.
 Even during my tertiary years I always saw myself becoming an IT business mogul.

 How would you describe your leadership style?